 Due to a Covid infection I imported from the States, I couldn't attend my yearly class reunion in the port city at the beginning of September.
 What a pity.

-So when one evening in the middle of September, I read in the online version of the Badischer Zeitung (BZ) that they had organized a trip to Hamburg, I decided to book the excursion the following day with a good memory of a previous trip.
+So, one evening in the middle of September, I read in the online version of the Badische Zeitung (BZ) that they had organized a trip to Hamburg, and I decided to book the excursion the following day, recalling a good memory from a previous trip.

-It's crazy how much the Freiburg people love the northern seaport.
-I was placed as number three on the waiting list, and indeed one month later, they called me and told me that a slot had become free.
+It's crazy how much the people of Freiburg love the northern seaport.
+I was placed third on the waiting list, and indeed, one month later, they called me to say a slot had become available.

-The travel folder was simply missing, so I concluded that somebody had forgotten to place the papers into the letter.
+The travel folder was missing, so I concluded that someone had forgotten to include the papers in the letter.
 This simply meant I had to contact First to explain and complain.
 I had a bad night's sleep.

-The following morning I looked carefully at the envelope and found that somebody had sliced it at the bottom, just about the width of the travel folder to be removed.
+The following morning, I carefully examined the envelope and found that someone had sliced it at the bottom, just about the width of the travel folder, to be removed.

 Somebody had simply stolen the papers, and I asked myself, who was doing that?
 Did he/she expect some money, the train tickets perhaps?